 We are raising awareness and money for girls and women across the world who do not have access to safe sanitary protection.

 Each month they have no dignity when menstruating and face stigma and discrimination.

-We all have accidents imagine that happening to you every month and every day of your period.
+We all have accidents, imagine that happening to you every month and every day of your period.

-We are already working in Kenya and the UK to address this problem.
+We are already working in Kenya, Uganda and the UK to address this problem.

 The funds you donate will go towards the supply of disposable sanitary pads, mooncups as well as washable reusable sanitary packs for schools and women’s agencies in the U.K as well as worldwide.

-We are trying to tackle the problem here in the UK by raising awareness and campaigning for policy changes in education, giving girls choice and creating positive change.
+We are already tackling the problem here in the UK by raising awareness, campaigning for policy changes in education, giving girls choice and creating positive change.

-£6 will give a girl in Africa a sanitary pack that will last up to 3 years, this will stop her losing up to a week every month in education.
+£7 will supply a girl in Africa with a washable reusable sanitary pack that will last up to 3 years.
+This will enable her to attend school without a break due to lack of protection.

 Tina, what' s the most cost-effective regular way to help girls here in the UK?
 If I donate via a food bank I'm paying top dollar with no bulk saving, plus VAT.
 Is there any group around South Manchester that fund raises to buy in larger quantities?
 And is there any campaigning against tax on sanitary protection?